How far are cross-country races?

 What should I do after school until practice starts?

-We understand that the hours between getting out of school and 5:25pm when practice starts may present problems for some of our runners.
-Athletes are responsible for their own health and preparation and should make sure to come to practice rested, properly nourished, and well rested.
-Make sure you’ve eaten something healthy since lunch but be sure you’re keeping in mind what time practice is and be sure to give proper time to digest food prior to working out.
+We understand that the hours between getting out of school and when practice starts may present problems for some of our runners.
+Athletes are responsible for their own health and preparation and should make sure to come to practice rested, properly nourished and hydrated, and well rested.
+Make sure they’ve eaten something healthy since lunch but be sure you’re keeping in mind what time practice is and be sure to give proper time prior to working out.

 Can I bring a friend to practice to check out what cross-country is?

 Unfortunately, for the safety of all WSRR coaches and athletes we can only have registered athletes, USATF-cleared coaches, and parent volunteers at practice.
-If you have a friend who is interested in running or joining the team, we offer free team running events during the off-season.
-We encourage all our runners to bring as many friends with them as possible.
+We urge our runners to encourage their friends to officially join the team as running with friends is always more fun!

 Other than running, what can I do in the off-season to get better?